International Criminal Court

 Status of Cases and Investigations

-Dominic Ongwen, an alleged commander of the Lord’s Resistance Army (LRA) in Uganda is in ICC custody awaiting trial on 70 counts of crimes against humanity and war crimes.
+Dominic Ongwen, an alleged commander of the Lord’s Resistance Army (LRA) in Uganda is in ICC custody.
+His trial started in December 2016.
+He has been charged with 70 counts of crimes against humanity and war crimes.
 At least two other suspects remain at large.

 Trials have concluded in the situation of the Democratic Republic of the Congo against Thomas Lubanga Dyilo, convicted of enlisting and conscripting children under the age of 15 into the Patriotic Forces for the Liberation of the Congo (FPLC), and, Germain Katanga and Mathieu Ngudjolo Chui, both charged with war crimes and crimes against humanity, including murder, rape, and sex slavery.
 Katanga was convicted, but Ngudjolo was acquitted.
 An additional DRC defendant, Callixte Mbarushimana, was released from ICC custody after the pre-trial chamber declined to confirm the charges against him.
 The trial of Bosco Ntaganda is currently underway, while the final DRC defendant, Sylvestre Mudacumura, remains at large.